Recalling Best Smart Home Products at CES 2020

 CES, or Consumer Electronics Show, is a conference and an exhibition where over 4,000 companies present their cool smart home products, innovative concepts, and share insights and best practices for implementing innovative technologies.
 This year, the show encouraged brands to preview concepts that will be released by the end of 2020 or in the next couple of years.

-Last year, attendance at the show was over 150,000.
-This time around, CES was hosted at a more global scale, with even more brands and innovations presented at the show.
-The event previewed new smart home products that will hit the market as soon as by the end of the year.
-LG, Samsung, and Sonic unveiled multiple concepts — some of which will be in development for at least five to seven years.
+In 2019, attendance at the show was over 150,000.
+CES products of 2020 were staggering in terms of scale, ambition and vision of the future, including some of the best devices for a smart home.
+LG, Samsung, and Sony unveiled multiple concepts — some of which will be in development for at least five to seven years.

-Naturally, a wide range of cool smart home gadgets was presented at CES 2020.
+Naturally, a wide range of cool smart home devices was presented at CES 2020.